 - Gastric outlet obstruction.
-This occurs when your stomach is completely blocked by something like a tumor or ulcer.
+This occurs when your stomach is completely blocked by something such as a tumor or ulcer.
 When you have this type of obstruction, nothing you eat or drink can get through, including saliva or water.

 - Head injury.
 Some people experience frequent, severe vomiting after a head injury.
-In severe cases, clear vomit may be a sign of brain damage.
+In severe cases, clear vomit may be a symptom of brain damage.

-Your vomit may appear white if you’ve eaten something white, like ice cream or milk.
+Your vomit may appear white if you’ve eaten something white, such as ice cream or milk.

 Foamy vomit may develop if you have excess gas in your stomach.
-You should see your doctor if it lasts for more than a day or two.
+You should see a doctor if it lasts for more than a day or two.

 Conditions that cause excess gas include: